Intro to XR

 1

 According to the Environment Agency data, in 2023, privatised UK water companies discharged raw sewage into English and Welsh rivers and seas approximately 464,056 times.
-Even more alarmingly, the recent State of Our Rivers Report State of Our Rivers shows that storm overflows contribute to at least 11% of total ecological health standard failures in English rivers – this is the real consequence of the shocking numbers in today’s gory data.
+Even more alarmingly, the recent State of Our Rivers Report shows that storm overflows contribute to at least 11% of total ecological health standard failures in English rivers – this is the real consequence of the shocking numbers in today’s gory data.
 Sewage is just part of the picture.
 Our rivers are in crisis, facing a cocktail of pollution loads on monumental scales.

 2